 Firearms Safety Rule 3

-Firearms Safety Rule 3: Keep finger off trigger until sights are on target and a you’ve made a conscience decision to shoot.
+Firearms Safety Rule 3: Keep your finger off the trigger until sights are on target and you’ve made a conscious decision to shoot.
 But, where should it be when off the trigger?

 Four examples of common trigger finger placement:

 1a+b) Finger along guard, note in 1b how you can see finger through the guard.
 NOT recommended.
-Startle response may lead to finger in trigger guard when not intended and straight finger can be easily injured if gun grabbed by close range attacker.
+Startle response may lead to finger in trigger guard when not intended and straight finger can be easily injured if gun grabbed by a close-range attacker.

 3a+b) Gomez “Hard Register” technique.
-Finger in ejection port, bent slightly, pressing inward.
-Again, above trigger guard and bent to prevent injury if grabbed.
+Finger in the ejection port, bent slightly, pressing inward.
+Again, above the trigger guard and bent to prevent injury if grabbed.

-4a+b) High Frame Index technique.
-Finger along slide and straight.
+4a+b) High Frame Index technique; finger straight along the slide of the handgun.